Treatment for spinal arthritis

 Whether you have osteoarthritis of the spine (degeneration of facet joints) or spinal rheumatoid arthritis (inflammation of facet joints), conservative treatment for spinal arthritis can include the following:

-- Physical therapy — mild body movements that focus on the joints of the spine, which can help relieve tension and increase circulation in the affected area.
-Strength-building therapy can also help other parts of the spine take some of the burden off the arthritic joints.
-Physical therapy might include lessons on proper body mechanics, lifting techniques and so on.
+- Physical therapy.
+This treatment describes mild body movements that focus on the joints of the spine, which can help relieve tension and increase circulation in the affected area.
+Strength-building therapy can also help other parts of the spine take some of the burden off of the arthritic joints.
+Physical therapy might include lessons on proper body mechanics and lifting techniques.

-- Spinal arthritis exercises — actions that help maintain mobility and flexibility.
-Low-impact activities like swimming, walking, gentle stretching and range-of-motion exercises can help your body stay agile.
+- Spinal arthritis exercises.
+These exercises help to maintain mobility and flexibility.
+Low-impact activities like swimming, walking, biking and gentle stretching as well as range-of-motion exercises can help your body stay agile.

-- Rest — if your spinal arthritis worsens after rigorous use of the joint, rest may be all that is needed to reduce inflammation and pain.
+- Rest.
+If your spinal arthritis worsens after rigorous use of the joint, intermittent periods of rest may be all that is needed to reduce inflammation and pain.
+However, be sure to avoid prolonged periods of rest, as it could weaken muscles and lead to more pain.

 Surgical treatment for arthritis of the spine